 V = A + BV’ , (5)

-where the linear and angular coefficients A and B were determined empirically for different smax values.
+where the linear and angular coefficients A and B were determined empirically for different smax values from protein SAXS data.
 Given the look-up table with A and B values, one can find these coefficients corresponding to the experimental smax and obtain a more accurate prediction for the MW.
-The drawbacks of this method are essentially the same as those of Porod’s method.

 Volume of correlation.
-Another approach was developed by Rambo&Tainer (Rambo and Tainer, 2013) and introduces the so-called volume of correlation:
+Another approach was developed by (Rambo and Tainer, 2013) and introduces the so-called volume of correlation: